Terrebonne (Province of Canada electoral district): The 1841 election in Terrebonne

-The first general election in 1841 was marked by considerable threats of violence by opponents of responsible government.
-The danger of violence was so great that Louis-Hippolyte Lafontaine, an advocate for responsible government and candidate in Terrebonne, was forced to withdraw his candidacy to avoid bloodshed.
-Robert Baldwin, one of the leaders of the reform movement in Canada West, proposed that Lafontaine then stand for election in a by-election in York County.
+Robert Baldwin, one of the leaders of the reform movement in Canada West, proposed that Lafontaine then stand for election in a by-election in an electoral district in Canada West, York 1st.
 Lafontaine did so and was elected as a member from Canada West.
-Baldwin's support was one of the starting points for the beginning of the alliance between Baldwin and Lafontaine, which ultimately led to the establishment of responsible government in the Province of Canada in 1848.
+Baldwin's proposal was one of the starting points for the alliance between Baldwin and Lafontaine, which ultimately led to the establishment of responsible government in the Province of Canada in 1849.

 Abolition

 The district was abolished on July 1, 1867, when the British North America Act, 1867 came into force, creating Canada and splitting the Province of Canada into Quebec and Ontario.
 It was succeeded by electoral districts of the same name in the House of Commons of Canada and the Legislative Assembly of Quebec.